knative/func/README.md

 [Demo Screencast]

-faas is a "Function as a Service" Client Library and CLI for enabling the development of implicitly deployed, platform agnostic code.
+`function` is a Client Library and CLI for enabling the development of implicitly deployed, platform agnostic code.

 [Read the Documentation](docs/README.md)